aabiddanda/geovar/README.md

 pip install .
 ```

+## Tutorial

+If you are interested in a working tutorial of the `geovar` library, please either look at the static version under the "Tutorial" section of our documetation.
+For a more engaging and interactive experience, please take a look at the `mybinder` link at the top of this README.

 ## Questions / Bugs

 If you find a bug in the code - please submit an issue.
-If you have feature requests / questions please email `aabiddanda[at]gmail.com`.
+If you have feature requests or questions please post an issue or email `aabiddanda[at]gmail.com`.